Mainly hot, humid weather likely to prevail in most parts of country

 Temperature of some major cities recorded this morning:

-Islamabad twenty-five degree centigrade, Murree and Gilgit seventeen, Lahore twenty-nine, Karachi twenty-eight, Peshawar twenty-seven, Quetta twenty and Muzaffarabad twenty-two degree centigrade.
+Islamabad twenty-five degree centigrade, Murree and Gilgit seventeen, Lahore and Peshawar twenty-eight, Karachi thirty, Quetta twenty and Muzaffarabad twenty-two degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain, wind and thundershower is expected in Jammu, Pulwama and Shopian while partly cloudy in Srinagar, Leh, Anantnag and Baramulla.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain, wind and thundershower is expected in Srinagar, Jammu, Leh, Pulwama, Baramula, Anantnag and Shopian.

 Temperature recorded this morning:

-Srinagar, Pulwama and Baramulla seventeen degree centigrade, Jammu twenty-four, Leh twelve while Anantnag and Shopian sixteen degree centigrade.
+Srinagar and Pulwama eighteen degree centigrade, Jammu twenty-two, Leh sixteen, Anantnag, Shopian and Baramula seven degree centigrade.